 As a champion of youth empowerment, she has supported efforts by Government to revive the National Youth Council and continues to advocate for youth and women Access to Government Procurement Opportunities (AGPO).

-Mary Kimonye is the Principal Administrative Secretary/Accounting Officer, State Department for Public Service in the Ministry of Public Service Youth and Gender.
+Mrs. Mary Kimonye is the Principal Secretary, State Department for Public Service in the Ministry of Public Service and Gender.
 She is a holder of an MBA and Bachelor of Commerce degree from the University of Nairobi (UoN).

 Mary previously worked as a Lecturer at the University of Nairobi, School of Business for over 20 years and as a Faculty Advisor for Students in Free Enterprise.
 She was a Consultant and Trainer in the areas of Branding, Marketing, Strategy Development and Customer Care.